Why Most People Never Leave Their Comfort Zone

 - Your comfort zone expands

-- New behaviors start to feel normal
+- New behaviors begin to feel normal

 - Growth becomes less intimidating over time